-Qualification Objectives The students will acquire competencies in the basics of engineering design
+Qualification The students will consider a support of the basis of

-They will know the basic terms of engineering design and be able to explain them.
+Qualification Objectives The students will acquire competencies in the basics of engineering design They will know the basic terms of engineering design and be able to explain them.
 They will know the basic techniques of engineering design and be able to apply them.
 Students will be familiar with the many possibilities that arise through design using CAD and can apply basic functions by using the techniques of design theory.

 The practical and theoretical skills learned will serve as the basis for prototyping.

 Contents Construction processes

-Contents Definition of tasks, requirements and functions
+Definition of tasks, requirements and functions

 Creativity techniques

 Basic rules of design

 Basics Human Centered Design

 Drawing principles

 Illustrations, sections, dimensioning

 Tolerances, fits and surfaces

 Materials and production methods

 Early prototyping

 Teaching Method Lecture (1 hpw), Exercise (1 hpw), Practice (2 hpw)

-Course / Teaching and Learning Methods Course content in the lecture is taught using slides or pictures on the board.
+HAMM-LIPPSIAD1 Course / Teaching and Learning Methods Course content in the lecture is taught using slides or pictures on the board.
 The applicability of the content in practice will be examined and will be explained by examples.
 In the exercises, lecture content will be more deeply examined by means of appropriate exercises.
 In doing so, the students will have the opportunity to complete the exercises on the board under moderation of the lecturer.
 Questions that the students may have will be discussed and answered in groups.
 Excursions are also possible.
 In the lab work, the educational content is partially taught based on slides or pictures on the board in the context.
 The course will be held in the PC lab rooms.
 The CAD software SolidWorks will be presented in a practical manner and the students will learn how to use it based on design examples.
-Examination Forms Module final examination as submission of a project work with final presentation or module final examination as written exam.
+Examination Forms Module final examination as written exam.
+Course achievements in form of exercises and submission of projects.
 Workload / Contact Hours / Self-Study Time 150 / 60 / 90 Hours Participation Recommendations None.
 Prerequisite for ECTS points Passed module final exam.
 Significance of the module grade for the final grade 2.5/210 (weighting of 0.5) Module Use (in other courses of study) - Bibliography / Literature Dieter, George, Schmid, Linda: Engineering Design, McGraw-Hill Education, 5th edition, 2012, ISBN-10: 0073398144.
 Pahl, Gerhard; Beitz, W.: Engineering Design: A Systematic Approach, Springer; 3rd edition, 2007, ISBN-10: 1846283183.
 Norman, Don: The Design of Everyday Things: Revised and Expanded Edition, Basic Books, 2nd edition, 2013, ISBN-13: 978-0465050659 Howard, William; Musto, Joseph: Introduction to Solid Modeling Using SolidWorks, McGraw-Hill Science/Engineering/Math, 9th edition, 2013, ISBN-10: 0073522694.
-Lefteri, Chris: Making it: manufacturing techniques for product design, Laurence King Pub, 2nd edition, 2012, ISBN- 13: 978-1856697491.
+Lefteri, Chris: Making it: manufacturing techniques for product design, Laurence King Pub, 2nd edition, 2012, ISBN-13: 978-1856697491.
 Warnier, Verbruggen, Unfold (eds.): Printing Things: Visions and Essentials for 3D Printing, Die Gestalten Verlag, 1st edition, 2014, ISBN-13: 978-3899555165